NI Water used wrong law to implement hosepipe ban and is threatening criminal records for nonexistent ‘crimes’

 It set out nine purposes for using a hosepipe which as well as watering a garden or washing a car included:

-l Filling or maintaining a domestic swimming or paddling pool using a hosepipe;
+- Filling or maintaining a domestic swimming or paddling pool using a hosepipe.

 In large red type at the bottom of the notice, it said that any person who contravenes the provisions of the notice “may be guilty of an offence and be liable, on summary conviction, to a fine not exceeding level three on the standard scale”.